fred-mba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 102-if_only: chown --from=guillaume betty hello ==> changes the owner of the file hello to betty only if it is owned by the user guillaume.

-103-Star_Wars: Access Star Wars by typing towel.blinkenlights.nl
+103-Star_Wars: Access Star Wars by first typing telnet, hit enter.
+Type towel.blinkenlights.nl